e-milianas/Emiliana/README.md

 Hello, I'm Emiliana! :smile:

-I'm Licenciate in Portuguese Language and Literature and Specialized in Management Development and People Management, I work as Tech Writer a few years ago.
+I'm Licenciate in Portuguese Language and Literature and Specialized in Management Development and People Management, I work as Tech Writer for several years now.

 I joined Github to learn and contribute my experience in the various forms of documentation.

-Let's go togheter?! :rocket:
+Let's go together?! :rocket:

 <hr/>